Open-Source-Lodge/lask/README.md

 ### Dependencies
 This repo uses `uv` for running scripts and building the package. [uv install instruction](https://docs.astral.sh/uv/getting-started/installation/)

+The project depends on:
+- `requests`: For making API calls
+- `rich` (optional): For enhanced Markdown rendering in the terminal
+- `boto3` (optional): For AWS Bedrock support

 To install the development dependencies, run:
 ```bash
 uv sync